AdobeDocs/commerce-merchant-services.en/help/data-connection/hipaa-readiness.md

 ### Data encryption in Experience Platform

-When merchants send their data to the Experience Platform, that data is sent using HTTPS TLS v1.2.
+When merchants send their data to Experience Platform, that data is sent using HTTPS TLS v1.2.
 Learn more about how [Experience Platform](https://experienceleague.adobe.com/en/docs/experience-platform/landing/governance-privacy-security/encryption) encrypts data.

-## How Commerce handles privacy requests
+## How [!DNL Commerce] handles privacy requests

 Learn how [!DNL Commerce] [handles privacy requests](handle-privacy-request.md).